-David Wolf is Managing Director of Allison+Partners’ Global China Practice.
-Counseling clients in a range of industries, David created and leads a practice focused on helping clients manage the unique communications and marketing challenges that arise when Western firms do business in China, and when Chinese enterprises expand beyond the PRC.
+David Wolf is Managing Director of Allison+Partners’ Global China Practice, and brings over two decades of experience to his role counseling clients in a range of industries, David created and leads a practice focused on helping clients manage the unique communications and marketing challenges that arise when Western firms do business in China, and when Chinese enterprises expand beyond the PRC.

 David is a recognized leader in the industry in China and a pioneer in the field of strategic corporate communications.
 In addition, David is called upon by regional and global media as an analyst and commentator on business in China, and contributes to publications including Foreign Policy, The Holmes Report, The Fletcher Forum on World Affairs, EuroBiz, Media, AdAge magazine, and WARC.
 David is the author of Making the Connection: The Peaceful Rise of China’s Telecommunications Giants.
 David’s new book, Public Relations in China: Building and Defending Your Brand in the PRC, was published by Palgrave in 2015.